nordic-institute/harmony-common/doc/harmony_ap_clustering_user_guide.md

 #### 2.1.1 Sticky sessions

-The AP Admin UI requires sticky sessions enabled in the load balancer.
+Unlike other endpoints as `/services/wsplugin` or `/services/msh`, AP Admin UI requires sticky sessions enabled in the load balancer.
 Sticky sessions ensure that the requests from the same user are always sent to the same AP instance.

 Depending on the load balancer used, the sticky sessions setup may vary.